 The Cast Iron Skillet

 The cast iron skillet is popular both while camping and at home, so it’s an invaluable addition to your camping kitchen.
 Because it’s made from cast iron, it is going to be heavier than other skillets, but being made from cast iron also means it’s extremely durable.
 It can be tricky to use a cast iron skillet at first, but it’s easy to get used to it with a little practice.
 These skillets are extremely versatile, and they can do a lot of what a cast iron pot can do—minus making soups and stews.
-Skillets are great for making eggs and bacon, shakshuka, hashbrowns, steaks, and anything else you’d cook in a normal skillet.
+Skillets are great for making eggs and bacon, shakshuka, hashbrowns, steaks, and anything else you’d cook in a carbon steel skillet or an electric skillet.

 The Cast Iron Griddle

 If you love breakfast, you may already own a cast iron griddle.
 Griddles are most commonly associated with breakfast foods, but they can be used to cook a lot of different types of food.
 Some griddles even have two different sides so you can flip it over and use the one that is best for a particular job.
 One side will be flat, making it great for pancakes or sautéing veggies, and the other side will have raised ridges that will help you get perfect grill marks on steaks and pork chops.
 The ridges also help keep your food from sitting in its fat, so you get healthier food on top of everything.

 When buying any sort of cast iron cookware, you’ll need to know how to take care of it or it will rust and be unusable until you clean it up.
 Cast iron dishware will sometimes come pre-seasoned, but sometimes it won’t.
 Seasoning is an important process for cast iron because it makes the surface non-stick and protects it from rusting.
 While seasoning is time-consuming, it isn’t very difficult to do.
 Just make sure you do all your seasoning at home before you go camping, because you won’t be able to season it correctly without an oven.